kaderfoysal600/task-Manager/README.md

 - **Optional Features**:
   - Pagination for task lists.
   - Drag-and-drop functionality to reorder tasks.
-  - Backend integration for real-time updates using WebSockets or HTTP requests.

 ## Getting Started
 Follow these instructions to get a copy of the project up and running on your local machine.